-system memory - See RAM.
+system memory - See RAM

 System Setup program - A BIOS-based program that allows you to configure your system's hardware and customize the system's operation by setting features such as password protection.
-Because the System Setup program is stored in NVRAM, any settings remain in effect until you change them again.

-system.ini file - A start-up file for the Windows operating system.
+Because the System Setup program is stored in NVRAM, any settings remain in effect until you change them again system.ini file - A start-up file for the Windows operating system.
 When you start Windows, it consults the system.ini file to determine a variety of options for the Windows operating environment.
-Among other things, the system.ini file records which video, mouse, and keyboard drivers are installed for Windows.
+Among other things, the system.ini file records which video, mouse, and keyboard drivers are installed for Windows termination - Some devices (such as the last device at each end of a SCSI cable) must be terminated to prevent reflections and spurious signals in the cable.
+When such devices are connected in a series, you may need to enable or disable the termination on these devices by changing jumper or switch settings on the devices or by changing settings in the configuration software for the devices.